Investment Funding: Proposal Requirements

 United Way is seeking effective programming that aligns with this investment plan to create meaningful collective impact in our community.
 The online application is comprised of the following sections:

-Responses to each of these six (6) areas are scored for content and quality, to a maximum of 100 points.
+Responses to each of these four (4) areas are scored for content and quality, to a maximum of 100 points.

 PROGRAM AWARDS

-· Awarded programs will receive a two-year contract from July 1, 2022-June 30, 2024.
-If program demonstrates sustainability and results after the first program year, grant awardees will receive their second-year contract renewal for July 1, 2023-June 30, 2024.
+· Awarded programs will receive a two-year contract from July 1, 2024-June 30, 2026.
+If program demonstrates sustainability and results after the first program year, grant awardees will receive their second-year contract renewal for July 1, 2025-June 30, 2026.

 All programs requesting funding must align with one of the Education or Emergency Services Goals and Strategies listed below.